Yasukuni Shrine, Tokyo

 Research

 My work in this area combines with my deep regional expertise in East Asia – especially Japan and the Koreas – to result in the focus of my current research: the so-called ‘history problem’ in Japan-South Korea relations.
-My book project uses poststructuralist theory and discourse analytical methods to provide a novel account of the history problem, by examining it as a site of the discursive construction of relational identities through mnemonic practices.
-I do this by analysing a vast range of original-language texts across politics, media and culture so as to establish and deconstruct dominant and alternative identity discourses in each of Japan and South Korea vis-à-vis the other.
-In doing so, I theorise the production and reproduction of the history problem in this relationship, as well as the possibility of its transformation.
+My book project on this topic develops a general framework for understanding international conflict concerning the past and, in particular, aims to provide a novel account of the Japan-South Korea history problem by analysing a vast range of original-language texts across politics, media and culture to establish and deconstruct widespread and alternative discourses of the past in both countries, thereby offering a deeper understanding of both the persistence of this mnemonic conflict and the possibility of its overcoming.